 Furthermore, given that here we are syndicating on organizing events without inviting "the opposition", we remember that Vittoria Alliata and Oronzo Cilli will both be speakers of the conference Tolkien's war.
 What happened to the hobbit creator in Italy?, which will be held in Rome on Thursday 17 January 2019, complete with an introduction by Senator Maurizio Gasparri.
 Conference to which their bitter opponents do not seem invited, and in which this "progressive attack" on Tolkien will hardly be discussed.
 However, remember that AIST still has advertised the event, in the spirit of solidarity with Tolkienian events that has always distinguished the association.

-Conference mentioned in the article by Cilli ("Let's hear the person directly concerned, Vicky Alliata, also in view of what she will say in the meeting in the Senate on January 17"), who perhaps also took advantage of the interview to YouTube's ADS, but click on them, at your event.
+Conference mentioned in the article by Cilli ("Let's hear the person directly concerned, Vicky Alliata, also in view of what she will say in the meeting in the Senate on January 17"), who perhaps also took advantage of the interview to dealer at your event.

 3. Use of Alliata's young age as an incorrect argument?